mrezabayat/iamsorush/content/posts/create-arrays/index.md

 ```cpp
 int a[5];
 ```
 The size of an array needs to be known during compilation.
 Therefore, a constant number or constant expression can be used to create the array.
-Note constant expressions are evaluated at compile time.

 ```cpp
 constexpr int GetSize(int n){